Catherine Roach

 About

-She is interested in food studies and has led students on study abroad to a 12th-century agricultural estate in Italy.
-She enjoys hiking, paddling, cooking, and spending time with family and friends — especially summers escaping the sultry Alabama heat back in her native Canada.
+She enjoys hiking, paddling, cooking, and spending time with family and friends— especially summers escaping the sultry Alabama heat back in her native Canada.

 Teaching Interests